 The Poet#

 Richard Howell was also a man of letters.
 He wrote patriotic songs, one of which was performed for General Washington at a reception in Trenton, New Jersey, as Washington traveled from Mount Vernon to New York City for his inauguration as the first President of the United States in April 1789.
-The identity of the specific song remains an open research question.
+The identity of the specific song remains an open research question, though Howell’s authorship of a welcoming ode for Washington at Trenton is documented in The Papers of George Washington, Presidential Series, vol. 2, p.
+109.11

 Death and Legacy#

-Richard Howell died on April 28, 1802, in Trenton, New Jersey, at the age of 47.
-He was buried at Friends Burying Ground, South Broad Street, Trenton, NJ.
+Richard Howell died on April 28, 1802, in Trenton, New Jersey, at the age of 47.12 He was buried at Friends Burying Ground, South Broad Street, Trenton, NJ.13

-He left behind a wife, nine children, and a record of service that spanned nearly every chapter of the founding era — the Tea Burning, the Revolutionary War, the Constitution, and the early republic.
+He left behind a wife, nine children, and a record of service that spanned nearly every chapter of the founding era, the Tea Burning, the Revolutionary War, the Constitution, and the early republic.
+Among his descendants, his son William B. Howell became the father of Varina Howell Davis, who married Jefferson Davis and served as First Lady of the Confederacy.
 He was soldier, spy, delegate, governor, and poet.
 And he remains, as his descendants have noted, one of America’s often overlooked, unsung heroes.

 Further Reading#